umarhassan-mitodl/17.267-fall-2013/content/pages/readings.md

 \[Erikson\] Chapter 11: "Public Opinion and the Performance of Democracy." pp. 322–32.

 Erikson, Robert S., Gerald C. Wright, and John P. McIver.
 "Public opinion and policy in the American states."
 Chapter 4 in *Statehouse Democracy: Public Opinion and Policy in the American States*.
 Cambridge University Press, 1994.
-ISBN: 9780521424059. \[Preview with {{% resource_link "1d7ee0a3-b891-4b03-a6ae-2f728095cff1" "Google Books" %}}\]
+ISBN: 9780521424059. \[Preview with [Google Books](http://books.google.com/books?id=wh0M1be26O0C&PA12#v=onepage)\]

 \[Gilens\] Chapter 3: "The Preference/Policy Link." pp. 73–7.